 Creating Global Connections in your special education classroom

-So what do we really mean when we talk about global connections.
+So what do we really mean when we talk about global connections?
 It boils down to this: Our well-being is linked to others.
-What we do in our own lives affects not only ourselves and the people around us, but has ripple effects that can be felt around the world.
+What we do in our own lives affects not only us and the people around us but also has ripple effects felt around the world.
 For that reason, it is important to teach students early (and often) that the choices we make can have powerful consequences.
-Therefore, we need to help them understand what are good choices versus bad when it comes to the overall well-being of the Earth and its people.
+Therefore, we need to help them understand which choices are good and which are bad for the overall well-being of the Earth and its people.
 Be sure to read to the end of this post to get your free download to make an impact on your students and thus around the world.

-In 2015, several countries, came together to create a set of goals meant to keep the world healthy and strong.
-They came up with 17 Sustainable Developmental Goals with a timeline of being realized by the year 2030.
+In 2015, several countries came together to create a set of goals aimed at keeping the world healthy and strong.
+They came up with 17 Sustainable Development Goals, with a timeline for achieving them by the year 2030.
 They are not easy goals.
 But they are critically important if we want to continue to live on a planet that is strong and inhabited by healthy people.
 You can read more about their mission HERE, but these are the goals they came up with:

 1. No poverty